 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links, at no extra cost to you.
 Please read full disclosure for more information.(Last Updated On: December 19, 2021)

 When we think of places to visit in Northern Ireland, Belfast and the attractions around Antrim are normally what come to mind.
 This Derry travel guide will show you there are other places worth visiting too!

-Buuut, Derry City is not one to be missed.
-This compact little city is full to the brim with Irish History, numerous attractions and fun events throughout the year and has a beautiful Skyline.
+But, Derry City is not one to be missed.
+This compact little city is full to the brim with Irish History, numerous attractions, and fun events throughout the year and has a beautiful Skyline.

 From outside of the UK, you can fly into Belfast airport.
 Derry is under 2 hours bus ride away.